Skip to main content

 Choose a company with has access to hundreds of colors.
 Then send a swatch of the color you like.
 Read more about backing colors here.

-8. Having the wrong T-shirt included in your quilt.
+8. Having the Wrong T-shirt Included in Your Quilt

-A huge pile of T-shirts ready for a quiltThis is on you!
+Too Many T-shirt on a benchThis is on you!
 Look carefully at the T-shirts you choose to send.
 If there is a part of a T-shirt you would die if it got into to quilt, cut that part out and don’t even send it.
-I would suggest going through your T-shirts a number of times to make sure you have the T-shirt you want.

-We see the wrong T-shirt getting into a quilt when someone is having a quilt made for someone else.
+Most of the time we see the wrong T-shirt getting into a quilt when someone is having a quilt made for someone else.
 For example when a mom is making a quilt for their son or daughter when they are graduating from high school.
 They just didn’t know not to send a particular shirt.

 Once a T-shirt is in the quilt, it can't come out.
 Choose carefully.